My pastor once invited me to take a class on systematic theology. I initially said no.

 Five Reasons to Study Systematic Theology

-1. Studying systematic theology helps us love and worship God.
+1. Systematic theology helps us love and worship God.

 God reveals Himself to us through the Bible.
 Through Scripture, we learn the basic teachings about God and the truths of the gospel.
 By failing to grasp these basic doctrines, we limit our worship of God.